AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

 Summary
 ---------

-* :ada:`procedure` are abstractions for actions
+* :ada:`procedure` is abstraction for actions
-* :ada:`function` are abstractions for value computations
+* :ada:`function` is abstraction for value computations
-* :ada:`functions` may return values of variable size
+* A :ada:`function` may return values of variable size
 * Separate declarations are sometimes necessary

    - Mutual recursion